John Wick star Keanu Reeves explains meaning of 'Parabellum'

 "'Parabellum' is Latin," says Reeves.
 "It's the second half of a Latin phrase.
 'Si vis pacem, para bellum.'
 It's basically, If you want peace, then [prepare for] war.
 So, parabellum is prepare for war."

-How did John Wick franchise director Chad Stahelski come to gift his movie that name?
+How did John Wick franchise director Chad Stahelski come to give his movie that name?

 "We like to edumacate our audience," says the filmmaker, with a laugh.
 "John Wick uses a lot of languages and I'm a big fan of Latin.
 It's just a language fetish of mine.
 You know, John Wick's going to go for war with the entire world.
 So, if you want peace, prepare for war.
 That's like a catchphrase in the movie.
 Parabellum is also what some military and ballistic guys use to describe a nine millimeter — parabellum.
 It's a gun term."